eroticpink/kross-hugo-fleek/content/about/_index.md

 ---
-title: About
+title: Face Workout
-date: 2019-05-12T12:14:34.000+06:00
+date: 2019-05-12T06:14:34+00:00
 description: This is meta description.
 author_image: images/about/author.jpg
 author_signature: images/about/signature.png

 ---
  Are you thinking on using botox or injectables?

+**Would you like to remove:** crow's feet beside the eyes, the nasal-labial fold, the vertical folds around the mouth,the frown lines and the second chin?

 **Would you like to have** a full mouth, full cheeks and V shape face?

-**Would you like to remove:** crow's feet beside the eyes, the nasal-labial fold, the vertical folds around the mouth,the frown lines and the second chin?

 This is all possible with exercises for the face muscles.

 Workout 5-7 minutes a day and start the way to a wrinkle free & youthful look.